-"The College has always been so supportive and given scholarships to state and national winners," Maass said.
-"I've had students who have paid for a lot of their degrees through our foundation's support."
+"Joe got me to start going to these, and I'm glad I did.
+"The College has always been so supportive and It's just been a really nice experience.
+I've made a lot given scholarships to state and national winners," of friends and learned a lot of different processes," Maass said.
+"I've had students who have paid for a lot Shiner said. of their degrees through our foundation's support."